David Collison: Notable work

-Collison is regarded one of the leading researchers in electron paramagnetic resonance spectroscopy.
+Collison is one of the leading researchers in electron paramagnetic resonance spectroscopy.
 For his significant contributions to the experimental and theoretical fundamentals of transition metal electron paramagnetic resonance, from bioinorganic chemistry to molecular materials, and for his contribution to the book Electron Paramagnetic Resonance (Volume 19), he received the Bruker Prize in 2020, which is one of the world's highest awards in electron paramagnetic resonance.

 In 2016, Collison participated in a research which reported the use of an organic donor–acceptor polymer containing a viologen electron acceptor and triarylamine electron donor as a platform in the development of multifunctional materials.
 The research explored the interplay between electronic and host–guest interactions in the synthesized polymers; POP-V1 containing a redox active triarylamine core and POP-V2 containing a redox inactive benzene core, in which the redox states present can be reversibly accessed.
 The research showed that the degree of charge transfer in addition to the H_{2} and CO_{2} gas adsorption properties of the polymer are able to be tuned as a function of the electronic state which has important implications for the potential applications of these polymers in optical, electrochromic and solar cell devices.

 In 2015, Collison participated in a research which reported a dysprosium^{(III)} bis(methanediide) single molecule magnet (SMM) with two large thermally activated energy barriers (U_{eff}) of 721 K and 813 K. This was the largest U_{eff} ever reported for a monometallic dysprosium^{(III)} complex.
 The work was able to validate a design strategy towards realising high-temperature SMMs and also provide an insight to the unusual spin relaxation behaviour shown by the SMM.